 These easy homemade whole wheat croutons are a great way to use up bread before it goes bad!
 Made with whole wheat bread, olive oil, salt, pepper, and fresh rosemary, these flavorful croutons are crispy little salad delights that you can feel good about eating.

 Ahh croutons... the part of salad that we sort of wish was the salad (good thing there's panzanella for that ;)).
-Truly though, I adore salads, and homemade croutons are not only the perfect tasty, crunchy add-ins for salad texture, but they're also a useful ingredient in many other dishes!
-So, if you haven't guessed, in this post, we're going to talk homemade, healthy croutons.
+But truly, having homemade croutons on hand gives you a tasty, crunchy add-in for salads (they're amazing in Italian chopped Brussels sprouts salad), and they're also a useful ingredient in many other dishes for texture and crumbs.
+Let's make some easy whole wheat croutons!

 - Bread - This recipe calls for whole wheat, but any bread you can cut into cubes would work!
 We also have a similar recipe for homemade sourdough croutons if you're using sourdough instead.